 Previous to founding Visana, he worked in digital health at Boston Scientific, where he created and scaled a virtual-first digital healthcare solution to health systems.
 Joe’s a thought leader in the virtual care space and publishes a popular blog on virtual-first care.

 Joe has a BS in Bioengineering from Clemson and an MEng in Biomedical Engineering from Duke.

-Marcus Thygeson is Chief Health Officer and leads the clinical team at Bind.
-Prior to Bind, Marcus served in a variety of health care leadership roles, including Chief Health Officer at Blue Shield of California and President of the Center for Healthcare Innovation at Allina Health.
+Marcus Thygeson is Chief Health Officer and leads the clinical team at Surest.
+Prior to Surest, Marcus served in a variety of health care leadership roles, including Chief Health Officer at Blue Shield of California and President of the Center for Healthcare Innovation at Allina Health.
 He has extensive experience leading teams that create and refine health service innovations that improve health outcomes and make health care affordable.

 Marcus serves on the IMPACT Steering Committee, co-chairs the National Committee for Quality Assurance Committee for Performance Measurement and is a member of the Quantum Leap Healthcare Collaborative board of directors.
 He has studied and published on a variety of health service research topics, including shared decision making, care management methods, worksite and community wellness, applications of complexity science in health care and comparative configurational methods.